k1kolev/info/features/ui-ux-features/dashboard.md

 * **get to a specific item in a single tap** - a particular supplier of yours, a marketing campaign that is going on, or the sales targets your company has set
 * **receive quick insights** - events that happened today or this week or what new has been going on concerning you

+## App Integration Capabilities of Your Dashboard

-Thanks to the native integration capabilities of @@name, each app you see in your Dashboard is just a window displaying the actual app present in your system.
+Thanks to the native integration capabilities of @@name, each app you see in your Dashboard is just a window or a panel visualizing in real time the actual app running wherever it operates in your system.

-This makes it
-each action you take on your **Dashboard** automatically takes effect
+This means each time you act some way in any app displayed on your **Dashboard**, your actions automatically take effect immediately in the app itself.

+These examples can illustrate the :

+, if you create a new meeting through the displayed Calendar widget, complete a to do from the To Do on your Dashboard

 presents everything that